hm00re/ds2002_projects/README.md

 All files for Project 1 are located in the "midterm" folder.

-SQL files for creating the original source sakila database are located in the "sakila-db" folder, inside of "midterm".
+SQL files for creating the original source sakila database are located in the "sakila-db" folder.

-The JSON file source for this project is located in the "data" folder, inside of "midterm".
+The JSON file source for this project is located in the "data" folder.

 **Instructions:**